sstine/geohelper/README.md

 # Geohelper

-Geohelper is a python package which contains helper functions to calculate geographical distance, bearing, and more (eventually!).
+Geohelper is a python package which contains helper functions to calculate geographical distance and bearing.
 The package implements several algorithms that are of varying accuracy and efficiency and exposes them with multiple return types.

   - Distance
     - Haversine (km, m, mi, ft)